 Costs and cancellation policies vary by program.
 Please see the "Program Cost & Budget" information page (the link is in the program header at the top of this website).
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements

-- Participants holding a US passport are required to obtain a student visa before entering Australia.
-For more information please visit the Australian immigration website.
-Visa applications should be submitted well in advance of the program start date.
-Students should pay careful attention to the amount of time required to obtain the visa.
+- U.S. passport holders must obtain a visa for entry into Australia and have a passport valid for at least 6 months from the anticipated date of return.
+Please consult the Australian government immigration website or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 For More Information

 For additional information about the program, please contact:

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm